Web-commited/Project-Barebone/README.md

 ### Day 1

-initialization of project and setting up basic structure.
+Initialization of project and setting up basic structure.

 ### Day 2

-establishment of connection between frontend and backend with fuctional database utilisation
+Establishment of connection between frontend and backend with fuctional database utilisation

 ### Day 3